 These separate financial statements were prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU.
+These separate financial statements are preliminary and have not been audited.

 The financial statements are prepared under the historical cost convention, except when IFRS requires other measurement basis as disclosed in the accounting policies below.